Dog Vaccine Schedules

 The kennel cough vaccine (bordetella vaccine) will help fight the bacteria away.
 If your dog is not vaccinated and gets kennel cough, they may suffer from breathing problems and inflammation which demands a lot more treatment than prevention with the bordetella vaccine.
 However, bordetella is not considered to be a core vaccine.
 It is recommended that you discuss the bordetella vaccine with your vet and decide based on lifestyle and surroundings of you and your dog.

 Vaccinations prevent many illnesses in your furbaby.
 Dog vaccinations can help avoid expensive treatments and medications for diseases that can actually be prevented.
-It can also help you protect your family and other pets at home.
+Following a dog shot schedule can also help you protect your family and other pets at home.
 No vaccine is perfect, so sometimes vaccination does not fully absolutely prevent infection.
 However, in most cases it manages to make the disease much milder and more manageable if ever infection occurs.
 Dog vaccinations can have side-effects, so consult your veterinarian about which vaccines are recommended for your dog.

 Keep in mind that vaccine costs will vary based on location and practice.
 Veterinarians will likely include an examination fee for the visit as well with any vaccine costs.
 You can call your local vet for estimated prices before bringing your new puppy home.
 There are also low-cost clinics in certain areas that may offer lower cost vaccines for your dog.